bxbx1205/PFMTools/backend/README.md

-# PFM Backend

 # PFM Tools Backend

-A comprehensive backend API for Personal Finance Management with MongoDB Atlas integration.
+A backend API for Personal Finance Management now using local MongoDB (works with MongoDB Compass).
+Users are stored in MongoDB with a Mongoose schema; profiles and debts continue using JSON files for now.

 ## Features